 The term double depression is sometimes used to describe the state when two types of depression (major depressive disorder and dysthymia) occur at the same time.
 The term has been in use since 1982, but it’s not a diagnostic term in the DSM-5.

 Major depressive disorder (MDD) is what most people think of when it comes to depression.
 It involves at least one episode that fulfills the criteria for a major depressive episode (MDE).
-That basic building block on an MDE can also be found in bipolar disorder and schizoaffective disorder).
+That basic building block of an MDE can also be found in bipolar disorder and schizoaffective disorder).

 Earlier DSM versions

 In the DSM-III, and again in the DSM-IV, dysthymic disorder (aka dysthymia) was a distinct diagnosis from MDD.
-It applied when someone had depressive symptoms that didn’t meet the criteria for an MDE (in number or severity), but were pervasive and present pretty much all of the time for at least two years.
+It applied when someone had depressive symptoms that didn’t meet the criteria for an MDE (in number or severity) but were pervasive and present pretty much all of the time for at least two years.
 Basically, it was a milder form of depression that stuck to you like glue.